Wasserstein Barycenter Soft Actor-Critic: Ablation study

-We further investigate the impact of increased update-to-data ratios.
-Figure~\ref{fig:LUTD} compares the performance of WBSAC and SAC with $4$ gradient steps per environment step, averaged over three seeds on the Humanoid task.
+\textbf{Performance with more training steps. }We further investigate the impact of increased update-to-data ratios (gradient steps per environment step).
+Figure~\ref{fig:LUTD_app} compares the performance of WBSAC and SAC with $4$ gradient steps per environment step, averaged over three seeds on the Humanoid task.
 WBSAC ultimately achieves a higher final average return than SAC under these experimental conditions.